mklrm/PortableLDAPTools/README.md

     LDAPGet '*Doe*'

-Mix and match the searchterms as you please.
+Mix and match the search terms as you please.

 ### LDAPGetBy

 Finds attributes by the value in a specific attribute.
-Can list all child objects in an organization unit by:
+Can list all child objects in an organizational unit by passing something like:

     LDAPGetBy distinguishedname '*,CN=Users,DC=contoso,DC=com'